-On June 11, 2009, Kurt Mussina, former Senior Vice President, Sales and Marketing, for Freedom-2, Inc., instituted a lawsuit in the Superior Court of New Jersey, captioned Mussina v.
-Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex seeking payment of certain severance monies he argues are due to him under the terms of his previous agreements with Freedom2, Inc. and Freedom2 Holdings, Inc..
-Mr. Mussina seeks payment of approximately \$175,000.00 he claims are due under these agreements, along with costs and fees associated with the lawsuit.
-The Company disputes the basis for Mr. Mussina's entitlement to such payments, as well as the amount claimed due, and is defending itself against this litigation.
+On June 11, 2009, Kurt Mussina, former Senior Vice President, Sales and Marketing for Freedom-2, Inc., instituted a lawsuit in the Superior Court of New Jersey, captioned Mussina v.
+Freedom-2, Inc., et al., against, inter alia, Freedom-2, Inc., Freedom-2 Holdings, Inc. and Nuvilex seeking payment of certain severance monies he argues are due to him under the terms of his previous agreements with Freedom2, Inc. and Freedom2 Holdings, Inc. Mr. Mussina sought payment of approximately \$175,000 he claimed was due under these agreements, along with costs and fees associated with the lawsuit.
+On February 11, 2010, the parties entered into a mutual settlement agreement whereby Mr. Mussina would be paid \$135,000.
+Mr. Mussina is to be paid \$130,000 on March 29, 2010.
+A balance of \$5,000 will then remain unpaid.
+Other Expenses as of January 31, 2010 include an expense of \$89,170 in relation to this payment.
+The Company had previously recorded \$45,830 in related General and Administrative Expenses.

-NOTE 12 - RELATED PARTY TRANSACTION
+NOTE 13 - RELATED PARTY TRANSACTION

-On February 11, 2009, the Company and Charlston Kentrist 41 Direct, Inc. (CK-41) restructured its Marketing Agreement (the "Restructured Agreement") surrounding purEffectTM, a four-step acne treatment system.
-Under the terms of the Restructured Agreement, the Company will transfer all of its rights to purEffectTM to CK-41 for four million two hundred-fifty thousand (4,250,000) shares of CK-41 common stock at the price of \$0.01 per share.
+On February 11, 2009, the Company and Charlston Kentrist 41 Direct, Inc. (CK-41) restructured its Marketing Agreement (the "Restructured Agreement") surrounding purEffect[TM], a four-step acne treatment system.
+Under the terms of the Restructured Agreement, the Company will transfer all of its rights to purEffect[TM] to CK-41 for four million two hundred-fifty thousand (4,250,000) shares of CK-41 common stock at the price of \$0.01 per share.
 CK-41 will also grant the Company a three year warrant to purchase an additional four million two hundred-fifty thousand (4,250,000) shares of common stock at \$6.00 per share.
-Additionally, the Company will receive a two percent (2%) royalty on worldwide purEffectTM adjusted gross sales.
-The restructured agreement sets minimum royalty payments of one hundred-fifty thousand (\$150,000) dollars payable March 1, 2010 and two hundred-fifty thousand (\$250,000) dollars payable on March 1, 2011.
-The Company will hold one seat on the board of directors of CK-41.
+Additionally, the Company will receive a two percent (2%) royalty on worldwide purEffect[TM] adjusted gross sales.
+The Restructured Agreement sets minimum royalty payments of one hundred-fifty thousand (\$150,000) dollars paid on March 1, 2010 and two hundred-fifty thousand (\$250,000) dollars payable on March 1, 2011.

-NOTE 13 - SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS